 MSEA and other educational unions worked hard to ensure that hourly school employees were included as part of ongoing operations and given the opportunity to work.
 We worked to protect the income and insurance benefits of our working families.
 We will continue to fight to protect the economic security of you and your family going forward.
 We vividly remember the economic harm caused by last year’s frequent weather-related closures.

-Further, the Governor issued a further executive order that expanded unemployment insurance eligibility.
-His executive order “makes applicants eligible for unemployment benefits if:
+Further, the Governor issued an executive order that expanded unemployment insurance eligibility.
+His executive order makes applicants eligible for unemployment benefits if:

 - A healthcare professional or health authority recommended or ordered them to avoid contact with others.

 - They have been ordered not to come to their workplace due to an outbreak of a communicable disease.

 - They have received notification from a school district, daycare, or other childcare provider that either classes are canceled or the applicant’s ordinary childcare is unavailable, provided that the applicant made reasonable effort to obtain other childcare and requested time off or other accommodation from the employer and no reasonable accommodation was available.”